Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 Make goal setting your not-so-secret weapon

-The goal-setting process gives you defined steps that you can follow to set a clear objective and motivate yourself to get moving.
+The goal-setting process provides defined steps you can follow to set a clear objective and motivate yourself to get moving.